Wisconsin has partnered with Pearson Vue to give you more access to the certification exam!

 PLEASE BE AWARE

 Training Registration Certificates (TRC): If you ordered a printed manual, your TRC is folded and placed between the front cover and the first page of your manual.
 If you order a PDF or online course, we email your TRC to you.
 DO NOT lose this certificate.
 You must bring this page with you when you take your certification exam.
-The exam proctor from the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) will collect it.
+The exam proctor from the DATCP) will collect it.
 Your exam will not be processed without the certificate.
 If you lose this form there is a $10 fee to replace it.
 NOTE: for the temporary online exams, you will need the PAT Number that is on this certificate.